All You Need to Know About a Career in Journalism

 Why Study Broadcast Journalism?

-As mentioned earlier, the field of journalism is no longer confined to paper and is now a fluid form that includes television, radio and the internet.
-A journalist today must be well versed in the different forms of media in order to be truly successful.
-After all, it is the job of a journalist to use all the tools they have to tell their stories.
+As mentioned earlier, the field of journalism is no longer confined to paper and is now a fluid form that includes television, radio, and the internet.
+For those wondering how to start a career in journalism, it's essential to understand that a journalist today must be well-versed in different forms of media to be truly successful.

 This is why Seamedu School of Pro-Expressionism has put together a Degree Course in Broadcast Journalism for aspiring journalists.